StanKarpikov/NNLightSwitcher/software/README.md

 # Copy 288 Mb image from RAM memory 0x1000000 to eMMC
 mmc write 0x1000000 0x0 0x90400
 ```
+One can use Teraterm to send binary file.

 11. Linux then can be started manually from U-Boot: